ZaZoussss/ProjetTIP_4TCA/README.md

 # ProjetTIP
-DeepLearning Project INSA Lyon
+## DeepLearning Project INSA Lyon

+Remttre l'intro du doc ici
+## test_v0.py
+- Python script of our model
+## Folder explanation
+- resied_archive/
+    - contains all the data we used
+- script_resize/
+  - contains python scripts we used to resized our data that we get from Kaggle

+## Library used
-import numpy as np
+- numpy
-import os
+- os
-import PIL
+- PIL
-import PIL.Image
-import tensorflow as tf
+- tensorflow
-import tensorflow_datasets as tfds from tensorflow import keras from tensorflow.keras import layers from tensorflow.keras.models import Sequential